|

 Example

-When reading, extension '.gbk' is automatically added if it is missing.
+When loading a databank file, extension .gbk is automatically added if it is missing.
 Global time settings does not affect the OPEN statement, so all the data in the .gbk file is read into the databank regardless of how the timeperiod is set in Gekko.

 See the IMPORT statement for more information on databank formats.